blemis/lima-docker/README.md

 7) delete  - will delete the docker vm and switch the docker context to $DEFAULT
 8) fix     - will switch the Docker Context to $CONTEXT
 9) version - will display the version info
+10) shell  - will launch bash shell in DOCKER VM $CONTEXT
-10) help   - will display help
+11) help   - will display help